wp-plugins/book-review/readme.txt

 == Description ==

-The WordPress Book Review Plugin adds a *Book Info* section to the *Add New Post* and *Edit Post* pages.
+The WordPress Book Review Plugin adds a *Book Info* section to regular posts and custom post types.
 Fill this out whenever you would like to show more information about a particular book.
 Note that, at a minimum, *Title* must be specified in order for the information to show at the top of the post, and any fields that you leave blank will not appear.
 These fields include:

 * Title (required)
 * Series